OffcierCia/ultimate-defi-research-base/README.md

 **Feel free to submit a pull request, with anything from small fixes to translations, docs or tools you'd like to add.**

+- **Disclaimer: All information (tools, links, articles, text, images, etc.) is provided for educational purposes only!
+All information is also based on data from public sources.
+You are solely responsible for your actions, not the author** ❗️

 #